JEM116 - Applied Econometrics

 The course concentrates on the practical use of econometric methods, reviewing the relevant methodology, its use, and the possible alternative modeling approaches.
 The lectures are supplemented by computer classes, where students can gain hands-on experience in applied econometric analysis.
 During the course we will especially focus on time series techniques applied to forecasting asset volatility, modeling inflation, exchange rate volatility and other topics that you may regularly encounter in economic and financial literature.
 The course focuses on following topics in econometrics: OLS, IV, ARIMA, GARCH, VAR, cointegration, non-linear model and limited dependent variable.
 The course is especially suited for students undertaking empirical exercise in writing their M.A. thesis.

-Selected recommended textbooks on applied econometrics:
+Selected other textbooks on applied econometrics:

 Enders, W.: “Applied Econometric Time Series“, 2nd edition, 2003